 Meir Statman takes on the question “What is the right balance between spending and saving in retirement?”
 He comes at it from the perspective of behavioral finance – a field that combines finance and human behavior.
 In his research interviews with couples in retirement age, he finds that many have more than enough money to pay for whatever they need, without risk of running out of money before running out of life.
 Yet they resist, insisting that they cannot afford these services.
 Why do people behave this way?
 Can they change?
 Should they change?

 An increasingly common phenomenon in today’s era is extended human longevity.
 Living longer seems like a good thing but it can have negative and even surprising implications.
 Patricia Annino answers the question “How can you prepare for longevity and mental incapacity among family members?”
-She tackles the tricky issues of assessing mental competence, but also the other side of that coin when patriarchs and matriarchs are still so sharp in their later years that they don’t step aside from family and business leadership and frustrate the next generation.
+She tackles the tricky issues of assessing mental competence, but also the other side of that coin when parents are still so sharp in their later years that they don’t step aside from family and business leadership and frustrate the next generation.

-And finally, Kathy Wiseman looks at the issue of “How can you plan for a good goodbye?”
+And finally, Kathy Wiseman looks at the issue of “How do you prepare for a good goodbye?”
 In many families and cultures, people don’t like to talk about death.
 It’s not comfortable.
 In addition, many hard-driving entrepreneurs want to believe they’re never going to die.
 But in families of wealth, it is critical to plan for your goodbye and prepare for it – financially, emotionally, and relationally.

-Planning is worthwhile exercise for all families, particular those with significant wealth and complexity.
+Planning is a worthwhile exercise for all families, particular those with significant wealth and complexity.
 In any planning, remember to use good inputs and conservative assumptions, frequent communication with key stakeholders, and lots of flexibility to accommodate the inevitable surprises!

 1Williams and Preisser, Preparing Heirs (San Francisco: Robert D. Reed Publishers, 2011).